 - treatment to reduce the number of relapses using medicines called disease-modifying therapies

 Disease-modifying therapies may also help to slow or reduce the overall worsening of disability in people with a type of MS called relapsing remitting MS, and in some people with types called primary and secondary progressive MS, who have relapses.

-Unfortunately, there's currently no treatment that can slow the progress of primary progressive MS, or secondary progressive MS, where there are no relapses.
+Unfortunately, there's currently no treatment that can slow the progress of inactive progressive MS, with no relapses or MRI activity.

 Many therapies aiming to treat progressive MS are currently being researched.